proj4js/proj4js/README.md

 ```

 ## Developing
-to set up build tools make sure you have node and grunt-cli installed and then run `npm install`
+To set up build tools make sure you have node and grunt-cli installed and then run `npm install`.

-to do the complete build and browser tests run
+To do the complete build and browser tests run

 ```bash
 node_modules/.bin/grunt
 ```

-to run node tests run
+To run node tests run

 ```bash
 npm test
 ```

-to run node tests with coverage run
+To run node tests with coverage run

 ```bash
 npm test --coverage
 ```

-to create a build with only default projections (latlon and Mercator) run
+To create a build with only default projections (latlon and Mercator) run

 ```bash
 node_modules/.bin/grunt build
 ```

-to create a build with only custom projections include a comma separated list of projections codes (the file name in 'lib/projections' without the '.js') after a colon, e.g.
+To create a build with only custom projections include a comma separated list of projections codes (the file name in 'lib/projections' without the '.js') after a colon, e.g.

 ```bash
 node_modules/.bin/grunt build:tmerc